Mrngilles/Mrngilles.github.io/_posts/2016-08-14-getting-started.md

 In order to network the proper way, the first action I have to take is to define exaclty what I want from this networking.
 For now, my goal is to learn about the inner workings of Twitter, and get to 100 followers.
+This goal will evolve with time, but I start by setting a small goal (Actually, my first goal was 10 people, but I already achieved it, so yay!).

 My objective on a longer term will be to associate with my website (under development) to help more people learn and grow.
 Thus, I will have to get people from the field I want to work in (developers, new and experienced) to follow me.
+More about my project in a few weeks!

 In order to achieve this goal, I will: